markup-theme/markup-theme/markup_theme/source/tutorials.rst

 but without the supporting CSS the text is presented plainly.

-To add support for blockquotes, you'll need to update the CSS for the |theme| theme (for both HTML and PDF).
+To add support for blockquotes, you'll need to update the CSS for |theme| (for both HTML and PDF).

 **To add CSS to support blockquotes**